Henderson Police Department

 Award Year: 2017

-Safety Category: Comprehensive Safety
+Safety Category: General Safety

 In 2016, the Henderson Police Department (HPD), to improve officer wellbeing and safety, created a Restorative Rest Program.
 The department has a policy in place to allow on-duty Patrol Officers and supervisors a Restorative Resting Period during their lunch break.
 This is based on research in which it has been shown that individuals work performance and alertness improves following a 20 minute nap.
 This program was designed to allow officers to re-charge so to speak, remain alert, make better decisions and to perform more safely while out on patrol.